dested/MultiplayerPathFindingEngine/docs/workflow.md

 user authorizes using regular auth means user hits gateway with player token
 '/gateway registers user to gameworld
-'/gameworld determines which player is closest to our new user, adds him to that game server, so as not to reorg on every new join
+'/gameworld determines which player is closest to our new user, adds him to that game server

 '/gameworld tells gateway which game server to send user to